Marcels-2-Neurons/uasos-project/README.md

 * A keyboard, a pointing device and Flight Stick (See You have another Flight Stick? section)

 #### You have another Flight Stick?
 UASOS uses for listening the Flight Stick the library [PySticks](https://github.com/simondlevy/PySticks) from [Pr.
-Simon D. LEVY](https://simondlevy.academic.wlu.edu/) of Computer Science Department, Washington and Lee University (*Thank you Simon*, Devs.
-Note).
+Simon D. LEVY](https://simondlevy.academic.wlu.edu/) of Computer Science Department, Washington and Lee University. (*Thank you Simon*, Devs.
+Note)

 Following PySticks Release Notes, the compatible controllers are: